 American Culture in the 20th Century, Edinburgh University Press

 "One demonstration of the way photography became assimilated into the art world is the success of photorealist painting in the late 60's and early 70's.
 It is also called super-realism or hyper-realism and painters like Richard Estes, Denis Peterson, Audrey Flack, and Chuck Close often worked from photographic stills to create paintings that appeared to be photographs.
+The hyperrealist genre is clearly more than an attempt to replicate the mechanical action of taking a photograph."

 To inquire about commissions or available work, please email info@denispeterson.com